 Noticing when the worst times are can be helpful because it shows us when we need to make the most effort before those feelings of loneliness strike us and it’s too late.

 Are there things you enjoy doing or visiting, meeting people with a similar interest to you is a great way of becoming less lonely.

 The advantage of meeting people at clubs or groups where they are there because they enjoy a certain activity, is that you automatically have something in common with them – you don’t have to struggle to know what to say, you can ask about their views on the thing the club is about.

 We often want people to be more interested in us, but often that begins by showing interest in them – be patient, because the opportunity to talk about you and your views will occur – but to start with let them talk about what they think.

 Do you believe there is a God?
 Have you ever spent time trying to learn about who Jesus is, what he did and why he did it?

-When people believe that Jesus loves them and is interested in them it gives them a bigger picture of the world around them and of what life is all about.
+When you believe that Jesus loves you and is deeply interested in you it gives you a different picture of the world around you and of what your life is all about.

 Often we are looking to find in other people want we really are designed to find from God – someone that is always with us, who loves us, is interested in us, cares about us and who wants us to talk to Him and get to know Him.

 Church can be a great place to meet people and find caring friendship, particularly if the church meets midweek in small groups in people’s homes – it is there that you will become a person rather than one of a crowd, it is there where you will feel loved and listened to and appreciated.